AMReamer/BulletHelp-for-Godot-3-DEPRECIATED/ReadMe.md

 ### Spawner Mods

 ​	These add extra behaviors to a spawner.
 To apply a mod to a spawner you simply need to add a node2D as a child to the spawner and attach a spawner mod script to that node.
+These mods will also affect child spawners.

 ### Bullet Properties